 - West Virginia

-At least two other states—Florida and Michigan—recognize an "enhanced life estate deed," sometimes referred to as a "Lady Bird Deed."
+At least five other states—Florida, Michigan, Texas, Vermont, and West Virginia—recognize an "enhanced life estate deed," sometimes referred to as a "Lady Bird Deed."
 An enhanced life estate deed functions in a manner similar to a transfer on death deed.

 How a TOD Deed Avoids Probate

 First, the owner signs a new deed that states who she would like to inherit the real estate at her death.
 Some states require that an attorney must prepare the new deed.
 For example, Florida law strongly recommends that an attorney prepare an enhanced life estate deed in order to avoid inadvertently preparing a regular life estate deed instead.

 Finally, the death certificate is also recorded among the same public land records office after the original owner dies.
 This puts the world on notice that title to the real estate has been transferred into the name of the beneficiary listed in the TOD deed due to the owner's death.